-PACKAGE THERMAL IMPEDANCE JUNCTION-TO-AMBIENT 8-pin D (3) 75°C/W
+PACKAGE THERMAL IMPEDANCE JUNCTION-TO-AMBIENT 8-pin DDA (2-layer board with solder) (3) 33°C/W 8-pin DDA (4-layer board with solder) (4) 26°C/W

-(1) Maximum power dissipation may be limited by overcurrent protection.

-(2) Power rating at a specific ambient temperature TA should be determined with a junction temperature of 125°C. This is the point where distortion starts to substantially increase.
+- (1) Maximum power dissipation may be limited by overcurrent protection. - (2) Power rating at a specific ambient temperature TA should be determined with a junction temperature of 125°C. This is the point where distortion starts to substantially increase.
 Thermal management of the final PCB should strive to keep the junction temperature at or below 125°C for best performance and long-term reliability.
-See Thermal Calculations in applications section of this data sheet for more information.

-(3) Test board conditions:

-a.
-3 in x 3 in, two layers, thickness: 0.062 inch

-b.
-2-oz. copper traces located on the top and bottom of the PCB
+See Thermal Calculations in applications section of this data sheet for more information. - (3) Test board conditions: - a.
+3 in x 3 in, two layers, thickness: 0.062 in - b.
+2-oz copper traces located on the top and bottom of the PCB - c.
+Six thermal vias in the thermal pad area under the device package - (4) Test board conditions: - a.
+3 in x 3 in, four layers, thickness: 0.062 in - b.
+2-oz copper traces located on the top and bottom of the PCB - c.
+2-oz copper ground planes on the two internal layers - d.
+Six thermal vias in the thermal pad area under the device package